mpessotto-endpoint/end-point-blog/2025/07/a-rusty-web.md

 code) winning by a large measure.
-Even if the Axum application is as fast as it can get, because it's stripped to the bare minimum (it has no sessions, no authorization, no templates), the time saved is not enough to compensate the lack of a dedicated and optimized full text search engine like Xapian.
+Even if the Axum application is as fast as it can get, because it's stripped to the bare minimum (it has no sessions, no authorization, no templates), the time saved is not enough to compensate for the lack of a dedicated and optimized full text search engine like Xapian.
 Of course I shouldn't be too surprised.

 To actually compete with Django + Xapian, I should probably use [Tantivy](https://github.com/quickwit-oss/tantivy), instead of relying on the PostgreSQL full text search.
 But that would be another adventure...

-Beside the failure of the initial plan, this was really a nice and constructive excursion, as I could learn a new language, using its libraries to do common and useful tasks like downloading data, building a small web applications, interfacing with the database.
+The initial plan turned out to be a failure, but this was really a nice and constructive excursion, as I could learn a new language, using its libraries to do common and useful tasks like downloading data, building small web applications and interfacing with the database.
 Rust appears to have plenty of quality crates.

-Beside the fact that this was just a excuse to study a new language, remains the fact that rewriting existing, working applications is extremely unrewarding and most likely ineffective.
+Beside the fact that this was just an excuse to study a new language, remains the truth that rewriting existing, working applications is extremely unrewarding and most likely ineffective.
 Reaching the parity with the current features requires a lot of time (and budget), and at the end of the story the gain could be minimal and better achieved